Andrew-Dupuis/gadgetron-wiki/Parallel-Streams-(Gadgetron-4.0)-[WIP].md

 ```
 I've left out the details of the `merge` function.
 It is simple enough, but not particularly relevant to the Merge mechanics.

-Note that we escalate from generic `InputChannel` to `TypedInputChannel`.
+Note that we escalate from `GenericInputChannel` to `InputChannel`.
 This is done early, and is simply a matter of 'expecting images' form the two streams.
 As always, any message not containing an image will be silently passed to the output channel unchanged.

 Also note that `apply_visitor` again plays a role in making sure the right processing takes place. `AnyImage` is a `variant` of a number of different `Image` types (`Image<float>`, `Image<double>`, etc.), and the application of `apply_visitor` makes sure that the correct version of `merge` is called.

 The loop structure, due to the presence of multiple inputs, is a little different than a normal Gadget loop.
 In essence, we consume one input channel as if we were a Gadget, and it was the only input.
 The other input is consumed during the loop.
 So each iteration will of the loop will consume from first one channel, then the other.
 This will work fine in this example (`gadgets/examples/config/parallel_bypass_example.xml`) as we are sure an equal number of images passes through the parallel streams.

-In order to support more advanced consumption schemes, `InputChannel` also have a `try_pop` function.
+In order to support more advanced consumption schemes, `GenericInputChannel` also have a `try_pop` function.
 This is an excellent primitive for building consumption schemes that are not fixed ratio.
 Consider having a look at the real-time grappa merge as an excellent example of uneven consumption. `gadgets/grappa/Unmixing.cpp` contains the relevant code.